JoseExposito/linux/Documentation/rust/quick-start.rst

 a few ways out:

-  - If you don't mind building your own tools, we provide the following fork with the support cherry-picked from GCC on top of very recent releases:
+  - If you don't mind building your own tools, we provide the following fork with the support cherry-picked from GCC:

         https://github.com/Rust-for-Linux/binutils-gdb/releases/tag/gdb-10.1-release-rust
         https://github.com/Rust-for-Linux/binutils-gdb/releases/tag/binutils-2_35_1-rust